2014–15 Tulane Green Wave women's basketball team

-The 2014–15 Tulane Green Wave women's basketball team will represent Tulane University during the 2014–15 NCAA Division I women's basketball season.
-The season marks the first for the Green Wave as members of the American Athletic Conference.
-The team, coached by head coach Lisa Stockton, plays their home games at the Devlin Fieldhouse.
-They finish the season 22–11, 11–7 in AAC play to finish in a tie for fifth place.
+The 2014–15 Tulane Green Wave women's basketball team represented Tulane University during the 2014–15 NCAA Division I women's basketball season.
+The season marked the first for the Green Wave as members of the American Athletic Conference.
+The team, coached by head coach Lisa Stockton, played their home games at the Devlin Fieldhouse.
+They finished the season 22–11, 11–7 in AAC play to finish in a tie for fifth place.
 They advanced to the semifinals of the American Athletic women's tournament where they lost to South Florida.
 They received an at-large bid to the NCAA women's tournament, where they lost to Mississippi State in the first round.

 Media

-All Green Wave games will be broadcast on WRBH 88.3 FM.
-A video stream for all home games will be on Tulane All-Access, ESPN3, or AAC Digital.
-Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.
+All Green Wave games are broadcast on WRBH 88.3 FM.
+A video stream for all home games is on Tulane All-Access, ESPN3, or AAC Digital.
+Road games are typically streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.